faritvidal/Config-Traefik-2.2.X/README.md

 - services-tcp.yml
 ```
 2. We can also create a file for our own TLS as shown in the example calling it **tls.yml**.
 [Official documentation](https://docs.traefik.io/https/tls/).
-3. **Traefik** supports that we make chains of our middlewares so that we can use them in groups in our case we use one to work withiteria which we call **middlewares-chain.yml**, very important note the middlewares must be created to refer to the chain, for more information you can consult the [Official documentation](https://docs.traefik.io/middlewares/chain/).
+3. **Traefik** supports that we make chains of our middlewares so that we can use them in groups in our case we use one to work with authelia which we call **middlewares-chain.yml**, very important note the middlewares must be created to refer to the chain, for more information you can consult the [Official documentation](https://docs.traefik.io/middlewares/chain/).

 ### Authelia Users Config
 For the creation of the users Authelia  allows two forms of authentication, one by using text file and the other using  LDAP, in our case we are going to use the one of the file.